Home Up Johnson Valiant Audio

 To test AM, I used a pulsed tone.
 I set the tone for maximum ripple and maximum dynamic variation.
 This wound up being about 300 Hz AF, and a pulse rate of 5 Hz.
 This test was running 350 mA and slamming the modulator current against the pin. you will never have it this bad in real life.
 Here is the worse case power supply error on AM:

-The 300 Hz audio ripple is down in the noise of power supply hum, and the total pulse dynamic variation is only 64 volts p-p, or 10%.
-This variation is at a syllabic rate, and is only this bad under worse-case pulse audio conditions.
-It is not measurable as audio distortion on the output.
-The supply in the Valiant is strong enough for AM.
-Without any question, the Valiant does not need power supply work for AM operation.
-(By the way, this is with old stock electrolytics.)
+The 300 Hz audio ripple is down in the noise of power supply hum, and the total pulsed-audio dynamic voltage variation is only 64 volts p-p, or 10%.
+This pulsed variation is at a syllabic rate, and is only this bad under worse-case pulse audio conditions.

 Modifications